Six Mile Creek Dam: Location and features

+In December 2017, the Queensland Government Initiated a $100 Million dollar dam wall safety upgrade to increase the capacity of the dam.
+By December 2024, the budget had run in excess of $127 million.
+The upgrade would consist of a combined ogee and labyrinth spillway design to ensure safe passage of fish and turtles downstream while efficiently managing outflows, with the lower ogee spillway operating at full supply level and the upper labyrinth spillway providing additional capacity during major flood events to protect the dam and earth embankments.

 Recreational activities

 Within proximity of the dam, horse riding, boating and canoeing are permitted.
 The Noosa Botanic Gardens are located on the northwestern shoreline of Lake Macdonald.

 The reservoir is stocked with Mary River cod, bass, yellowbelly, saratoga and snub nosed gar with endemic populations of tandans (eel tailed catfish) and the introduced spangled perch.
 A stocked impoundment permit is required to fish in the dam.

 Historical levels

 Historical high water capacity percentages above 110% since recording began on 1 July 2008.